“Paulistana” Lounge Chair and Ottoman by Jorge Zalszupin for L’Atelier, Jacaranda & Suede, Brazil, 1959 - Lot 445-582

 Description

-This particular chair was purchased from a private residence in São Paulo.
-Both the wood and metal components are original and remain in excellent condition.
-The set has been reupholstered in suede by Manuelzinho, an expert upholsterer who collaborated with Sergio Rodrigues in the 1980s.
-This iconic and emblematic chair is exceptionally comfortable and would elevate any interior with a touch of Brazilian mid-century elegance.
+This particular example was acquired from a private residence in São Paulo.
+The jacaranda shell and metal base are original and remain in excellent condition.
+The set has been reupholstered in suede by Manuelzinho, the master upholsterer known for his collaboration with Sergio Rodrigues in the 1980s — a significant artisanal lineage that reinforces authenticity and quality of restoration.